Amalgam Anosov representations: Appendix: Projective Anosov Schottky groups and strongly amalgam Anosov representations

 \begin{Theorem} {\rm (Gu\'eritaud--Guichard--Kassel--Wienhard \cite[Thm.\ 1.3]{GGKW})} Suppose that $r\ge 2$ and $\rho:F_r\to \SL_d(\R)$ is a representation so that there exist transverse, dynamics preserving, $\rho$-equivariant, injective, continuous maps

 If

 for every infinite reduced word $(x_n)$ in the generators of $F_r$, then $\rho$ is projective Anosov. \end{Theorem}

 We will show that Benoist's construction of Schottky groups in \cite{BenoistAnnals} can be slightly modified so that the Schottky groups produced satisfy the assumptions of Theorem \ref{GGKW criterion}.
-Fix a norm $\|\ \|$ on $\R^d$ with associated inner product $\langle\ ,\, \rangle$ and let $\|\gamma\|$ be the operator norm of a linear transformation $\gamma$ with respect to $\|\ \|$.
 Benoist \cite{BenoistAnnals} defines the distance between two lines $X, Y \in \RPd$ to be

 Given a subset $Z$ of $\RPd$ and $\epsilon>0$, define:

 Following Benoist \cite{BenoistAnnals}, we say that a proximal matrix $\gamma$ is $\epsilon$-\emph{proximal} if \begin{enumerate}

 \item $d(\gamma^+, \gamma^-) \ge 2 \epsilon$,